sho-87/vscode-rainy-day/README.md

 ## Installation

+1. Open Extensions sidebar panel in VS Code (View > Extensions)
+2. Search for Rainy Day
+3. Click Install
+4. Click Reload
+5. File > Preferences > Color Theme > Rainy Day

 ## Custom Edits

-You can make custom edits to the theme in your VSCode `settings.json` file.
+You can make custom edits to the theme in your VS Code `settings.json` file.

 For an overview of scopes and syntax highlighting changes, see [this](https://www.sublimetext.com/docs/3/scope_naming.html) or [this](https://code.visualstudio.com/docs/extensions/themes-snippets-colorizers#_textmate-theme-rules)

-For a VSCode color reference (primary UI elements), see [this](https://code.visualstudio.com/docs/getstarted/theme-color-reference)
+For a VS Code color reference (primary UI elements), see [this](https://code.visualstudio.com/docs/getstarted/theme-color-reference)

 ## Contribute